kurtosis-tech/kurtosis/container-engine-lib/README.md

 ====================
 This library abstracts away interactions with the container engine (be it Docker or Kubernetes) via a `KurtosisBackend` interface.
 Users should call `GetLocalDockerKurtosisBackend` (or the Kubernetes equivalent when it exists).

+**NOTE:** To test locally, you can use the `main.go` file which is set up for plugging in whatever logic you want to test!

 TODO documentation on:
 * How you can use `main.go` to debug locally!!
 * What KurtosisBackend's purpose is